slott56/Stingray-Reader/docs/source/background.rst

 COBOL files have repeating groups which require numeric indexes in addition to column names.

 For semi-structured data (JSON, YAML, TOML, XML, etc.) there are fewer constraints on the data, leading to an even more complex data normalization step and possible row validation rules.
 We'd like to retain a relatively simple schema in spite of the potential complexity of these files.
 A DSL would devolve to Python-like functionality to work with these formats.

 The :py:mod:`csv` approach of **eagerly** building a row from the raw bytes doesn't work for COBOL files because of the ``REDEFINES`` clause.
 We can't reliably build the various "cells" available in a COBOL schema, since some of those values may turn out to be invalid.
-COBOL requires lazily building a row based on which REDEFINES alias is relevant.
+COBOL requires lazily building a row based on which ``REDEFINES`` alias is relevant.

 Historical Solutions
 =======================

-    "Those who cannot remember the past are condemned to repeat it."
-    --George Santayana

 We'll look at four solutions in their approximate historical order.